Carole Wacey, Executive Director, MOUSE Featured on MO.com

 MOUSE students are innovators that use technology to change the world. read more ›

-– Neimat Orengo, MOUSE Alum, MOUSE Student, James Madison High School
+– Neimat Orengo, MOUSE Alum, James Madison High School

 The MOUSE Squad students are very curious and want to learn.
 Everyone knows about the MOUSE Squad in this school. read more ›